 Leveraging traditional remote sensing techniques along with advanced machine learning, spatial modeling and cloud computing technology, we are unlocking unprecedented insights about farming that were previously difficult to identify or simply unknown.

-A little over two years ago I made my way to The Climate Corporation, allowing me to come full circle and, once again, work with geospatial technology, agronomy and best of all, customers who directly interact with their natural environment - farmers.
+A little over two years ago I made my way to Climate LLC, allowing me to come full circle and, once again, work with geospatial technology, agronomy and best of all, customers who directly interact with their natural environment - farmers.
 I currently lead the Geospatial Sciences team composed of remote sensing scientists, artificial intelligence experts, statisticians, data scientists, engineers and geospatial scientists who develop new insights from satellite imagery and machine data to help farmers better manage their operations.
 Leveraging traditional remote sensing techniques along with advanced machine learning, spatial modeling and cloud computing technology, we are unlocking unprecedented insights about farming that were previously difficult to identify or simply unknown.
 Whether it’s yield, organic matter, irrigation or disease pressure, it is incredibly exciting to watch a diverse group of scientists come together every day to help develop and lead this emerging industry of digital agriculture, which we strongly believe will both improve sustainability and help to solve global food challenges.

 While there is no single technology or scientific discipline that will explain all yield variability, I am extremely passionate about the capabilities remote sensing and geospatial sciences bring to the challenge.
 Remotely sensed data, whether it is captured 40 feet above ground with a small drone or 600 km above Earth’s surface with a WorldView class of satellite, offers us a unique scientific lens through which we can visualize, measure and understand what is occurring on a field.
 Remote sensing will always provide us with a baseline on crop health and indicators of stress we can use to gather information well beyond the human eye.
 As satellites become increasingly more affordable to design, launch and operate, I am most excited for what is yet to come in this field.
 The ubiquitous nature of optical imagery is paving the way for more advanced sensors with an ever expanding array of spectral, spatial and temporal resolution.
 When used in concert with a data-rich digital tool like FieldView, these new sensors will continue to allow scientists and farmers to uncover insights about variability in fields.